FindMySchool LogoFindMySchool

 Parents must register their child for this assessment directly with the school (usually by September/October) in addition to completing the local authority application form.
 Failure to sit the test places an applicant at the bottom of the priority list.

 Within each band, priority is given to looked-after children, then those with medical/social needs, siblings, and finally distance.
-The "last distance offered" varies significantly by band, so living close to the school does not guarantee a place if your child's ability band is heavily oversubscribed in the immediate area.
+The "furthest distance at which a place was offered" varies significantly by band, so living close to the school does not guarantee a place if your child's ability band is heavily oversubscribed in the immediate area.

 Applications